aquasecurity/tracee/Readme.md

 ## Contributing

 Join the community, and talk to us about any matter in the [GitHub Discussions](https://github.com/aquasecurity/tracee/discussions) or [Slack](https://slack.aquasec.com).
-If you run into any trouble using Tracee or you would like to give use user feedback, please [create an issue.](https://github.com/aquasecurity/tracee/issues)
+If you run into any trouble using Tracee or you would like to give us your feedback, please [create an issue.](https://github.com/aquasecurity/tracee/issues)

 Find more information on [contributing to the source code](https://aquasecurity.github.io/tracee/latest/contributing/overview/) in the documentation.